nstruharova/crowd-sorcerers/toloka_game/README.md

 - while in this virtualenv navigate to this project and run `pip3 install -r requirements.txt`
 - start the development server with `otree devserver`

-## TODO:
-- load dataset with difficult WSD problems into a game
-- (Make sure a particular WSD problem is selected at most 10 times)
-- Add a page for negotiation when there initial agreement is not met
-- (Keep track of total score instead of score per round)

 ## Contents:
 This repository contains the code for our Word Sense Disambiguation game in oTree plus a few extra modules.